 A way to view your site before you move the domain to point to the website is through the use of a Hosts file.
-Each computer has a hosts file and you can edit this file to point a specific domain to your hosting package IP address.
+Every computer has a hosts file and you can edit this file to point a specific domain to your hosting package IP address.

 The Hosts file basically acts as your computer's own nameserver and so will map a domain to an IP address just for your own computer.

 The host file is located in different locations in different operating systems:

 - Mac OS 9 and earlier: System Folder: Preferences or System folder (format of the file may vary from Windows and Linux counterparts)

 - Mac OS X:

 Please note that on Windows, you may need to remove the 'Read Only' flag on the 'hosts' file itself.

 You can edit this file with any basic text editor (eg. Notepad).
 There should be an entry in the file already for 'localhost' and you can copy the required format from this.

 Please note that some operating systems may require that the user be an administrator in order to be able to access the hosts file.
 The easiest way to do this is to run Notepad as Administrator as follows: